DemocracyOS/democracyos/docs/index.md

 DemocracyOS is an online space for deliberation and voting on political proposals.
 It is a platform for a more open and participatory government.
 The software aims to stimulate better arguments and come to better rulings, as peers.

+Welcome to the Documentation site.
+Here you'll find information on how to install, use and extend DemocracyOS.
+If you see any error in this site please report a bug on the project's [Issues](https://github.com/DemocracyOS/app/issues) page.
+Or if you want to go a little further, fix it on [github.com/DemocracyOS/app/docs](https://github.com/DemocracyOS/app/tree/development/docs) and send a [Pull Request](contributing.html#pull-requests).

 ## Support

 Go to the [DemocracyOS Mailing List](https://groups.google.com/forum/#!forum/democracyos-app) for questions about DemocracyOS exclusively.